mjvogelsong/woddlery/_posts/2020-08-21-why-create-woddle.markdown

 # What does success look like?

 We'd love to see a community where building and creating is more broadly accessible.
 Our system would reduce the time and effort between having an idea or goal, and having a system that makes it a reality.
+We want Woddle to enable cool new ideas, research, and businesses.

-# Why is it called "Woddle"?
+# Why is it called *Woddle*?

 Two reasons: